WALLIS ANNOUNCES THE RELEASE OF HER NEWEST SINGLE, “ANOTHER DAY” ON JUNE 25TH

 THE ANTICIPATED FOLLOW UP TO HER VIRAL HIT “LONELY CHRISTMAS,” FEATURES THE SCHRIVER SISTERS

-The very first notes she sang, I absolutely got chills.
-I knew right away she was the real deal.”PHILADELPHIA, PA, USA, June 3, 2021 /EINPresswire.com/ -- Sixteen-year-old singer, songwriter and multi-instrumentalist WALLIS will release her second single, “Another Day” on June 25th.
+Growing up in a world that’s often very confusing for my generation, I have to remind myself that I have everything I need to survive, and when I feel lost I can find myself through music.”PHILADELPHIA, PA, USA, June 7, 2021 /EINPresswire.com/ -- Sixteen-year-old singer, songwriter and multi-instrumentalist WALLIS will release her second single, “Another Day” on June 25th.

 “Another Day” is the much anticipated follow up to the teen sensation’s 2020 viral hit, “Lonely Christmas.”
 The debut single from the then-15-year-old amassed over one million views on YouTube in just eighteen days in December.